 It would take another four years before a full 18-hole course was unveiled at Club de Campo, when Arana designed a new nine and remodelled the existing 9-hole circuit.
 Following the club’s decision to expand its golfing operations in the 1960s, Arana constructed a third nine and this resulted in a small change to the original routing, with the 15th and 18th holes becoming the 7th and 9th.

 Seve Ballesteros added a further nine holes in 1993 to effectively complete the 18-hole Amarillo course, so it was rather appropriate that three years after becoming a 36-hole facility, Club de Campo would be the site of Seve’s 50th European Tour victory (and his last as a professional) when he claimed the Spanish Open title at this venue.

 Major golf championships are no strangers to Club de Campo either.
-Apart from hosting eight Spanish Opens (between 1957-1996) and fourteen Madrid Opens, the Negro course has also held a couple of prestigious international tournaments.
+Apart from hosting nine Spanish Opens (between 1957-2019) and fourteen Madrid Opens, the Negro course has also held a couple of prestigious international tournaments.
 The first of these was the 13th edition of the Canada Cup, won by South Africa in 1965, with the second following five years later when the Espirito Santo Trophy was captured by the US ladies amateur team.